valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 * `rdb_load` is called when loading data from the RDB file.
 It loads data in the same format as `rdb_save` produces.
 * `rdb_save` is called when saving data to the RDB file.
-* `aof_rewrite` is called when the AOF is being rewritten, and the module needs to tell Redis what is the sequence of commands to recreate the content of a given key.
+* `aof_rewrite` is called when the AOF is being rewritten, and the module needs to tell Valkey what is the sequence of commands to recreate the content of a given key.
 * `digest` is called when `DEBUG DIGEST` is executed and a key holding this module type is found.
 Currently this is not yet implemented so the function ca be left empty.
 * `mem_usage` is called when the `MEMORY` command asks for the total memory consumed by a specific key, and is used in order to get the amount of bytes used by the module value.
 * `free` is called when a key with the module native type is deleted via `DEL` or in any other mean, in order to let the module reclaim the memory associated with such a value.